 Preparation and Orientation of students

 It is important to adequately prepare a student for a rural and remote placement and this preparation should begin before the student leaves home.
-This section has resources that a clinical educator can use to identify the unique experiences their placement can offer, direct students to increase their knowledge about issues in rural and remote locations as well as a tutorial for students to help them prepare for their placement.
+This section has resources that a student supervisor can use to identify the unique experiences their placement can offer, direct students to increase their knowledge about issues in rural and remote locations as well as a tutorial for students to help them prepare for their placement.

 Once students are at the placement, it is necessary to orientate them to the service in which they will be working, the location and local facilities and the placement.